RPRO: Ranked Preference Reinforcement Optimization for Enhancing Medical QA and Diagnostic Reasoning: Experiments

-\textbf{Main Results.} Table~\ref{tab:main_results} presents the performance comparison across all evaluated models.
-Our method achieves substantial improvements over baseline models on both datasets.
-On PubMedQA, we obtain 61.95\% accuracy and 50.88\% Macro F1, outperforming the best baseline (Gemma 7B) by 3.87\% and 2.86\%, respectively.
-On MedQA-USMLE, our approach reaches 27.92\% accuracy and 20.41\% Macro F1, surpassing the strongest baseline (MedAlpaca 7B) by 3.91\% accuracy.
-Remarkably, our 1.1B parameter model achieves better overall performance than much larger models, including 7B and 13B variants, demonstrating the effectiveness of our reasoning refinement approach.
+\textbf{Main Results.} Table~\ref{tab:main_results} presents the performance comparison across all evaluated models under 0-shot, 1-shot, and 5-shot settings on both datasets.
+Our method consistently achieves strong gains across all configurations.
+On \textbf{PubMedQA}, RPRO (Gemma 2B) attains 60.23\%, 61.76\%, and 62.02\% accuracy, with corresponding Macro F1 scores of 51.78\%, 50.95\%, and 53.12\% in the 0-shot, 1-shot, and 5-shot settings, respectively.
+Compared to the best baseline (Gemma 7B), this represents improvements of up to 3.9\% in accuracy and 3.8\% in Macro F1, demonstrating the robustness of our refinement mechanism across different few-shot conditions.
+On \textbf{MedQA-USMLE}, our model achieves 42.38\%, 46.27\%, and 51.67\% accuracy, with Macro F1 scores of 30.51\%, 32.68\%, and 35.24\%.
+While maintaining competitive accuracy, RPRO consistently delivers higher Macro F1 than the strongest baseline (GPT-OSS 20B), with gains of +6.75\%, +2.26\%, and +3.13\% across the three settings, highlighting better reasoning completeness and answer quality.
+Overall, our 2B-parameter model matches or surpasses much larger 7B–20B models, demonstrating the effectiveness and efficiency of our reasoning refinement strategy.

-\textbf{Ablation Studies.} Table~\ref{tab:ablation_methods} analyzes the contribution of key components in our framework.
-The comparison between "No Refinement + RPRO" and "RPRO (with Refinement)" reveals that reasoning refinement provides substantial improvements, particularly for Macro F1 (38.11\% → 50.88\%), while maintaining similar accuracy levels.
-This suggests that refinement enhances the quality of reasoning beyond mere correctness.
-Comparing different training paradigms, RPRO with refinement outperforms both SFT and DPO variants, validating the effectiveness of group-wise preference optimization for multi-candidate reasoning scenarios.
+\textbf{Clinical Evaluation on FEMH Dataset.} To further verify the generalization and clinical applicability of our approach, we conducted an evaluation on the real-world Far Eastern Memorial Hospital (FEMH) clinical dataset.
+Each case consists of de-identified electronic medical records containing a clinician-written subjective description (S) and objective examination findings (O), along with the ground-truth diagnostic assessment (A).
+The model is required to generate the diagnostic statement based solely on the S+O inputs, and the generated assessment is compared against the physician-annotated ground truth.

-In Fig.~\ref{fig:Fig3}, we investigate the impact of different regularization coefficients $\beta$ on performance, revealing that moderate $\beta$ values can enhance Macro F1 while maintaining accuracy, thereby achieving a balance between factual correctness and reasoning comprehensiveness.
-Excessively low $\beta$ values cause the model to deviate from the reference distribution and lose stability, while excessively high $\beta$ values over-constrain the model and suppress reasoning diversity.
-These findings validate the critical importance of appropriate KL regularization for enhancing robustness and generalization capabilities in clinical reasoning tasks.
+We evaluate the semantic similarity between the model-generated diagnosis and the true assessment using BERTScore-F1 and sentence-level Cosine Similarity under 0-shot, 1-shot, and 5-shot settings.
+As shown in Table~\ref{tab:femh_similarity}, our proposed RPRO (Gemma 2B) achieves the best performance across all configurations, obtaining BERTScore-F1 / Cosine scores of 0.879 / 0.423, 0.884 / 0.507, and 0.891 / 0.528 in the respective settings.
+Compared with larger medical-tuned models such as BioMistral-7B and MedAlpaca-7B, RPRO demonstrates higher semantic coherence and diagnostic consistency, highlighting strong few-shot generalization and reliable clinical reasoning despite its compact model size.